A lot of webmasters are interested in improving the web pageviews of their website.

 Some people are put off a blog post if they see that it was published a long time ago.

 Because of this, you may want to experiment with removing the ‘publish dates’ from your content.
+I did this a couple of years back and it gave my organic traffic a nice boost.

 This will help to minimize the number of people who don’t read a piece of content just because they see it is old, and, therefore, no longer useful (in their eyes), and maximize relevance for page views.